DCVLR: Data Curation for Vision Language Reasoning

 {

-# binary image data for parquet, base64 for jsonl
+# binary image data for parquet

 "image": "encoded_image",

-"prompt": "What is shown in this image?",
+"problem": "What is shown in this image?",

-"response": "The image shows a cat."
+"solution": "The image shows a cat."

 },